 You can see why he would get sick of chicken.

 Don’t let anyone ever tell you that they got into a shape like Captain America without taking a ton of supplements.
 Between the exercise routine and your protein needs, you’ll struggle to get all the energy, macros and nutrition you need.

 Simon Waterson (Chris’ personal trainer) talked in a Bodybuilding.com interview about a stack of products he generally sets up for his clients.

 Here are some details:

 1. Natural Testosterone Booster

-Using a natural testosterone booster, he was able to increase his testosterone easily and safely.
+Using a natural testosterone booster like Testogen, he was able to increase his testosterone easily and safely.
 See, testosterone can help you increase strength and stamina which will lead to improved muscle size.
 With this product, rest assured that everything's done safely and naturally.